kbarkhurst/pp/content/collections/pages/about.md

         content:
           -
             type: text
-            text: 'We never compromise on quality to be the lowest bidder; instead, we provide the same quality and professionalism on each and every job, and our reputation proves it.'
+            text: 'We never compromise on quality to be the lowest bidder; instead, we provide the same quality and professionalism on every job, and our reputation proves it.'
       -
         type: heading
         attrs: